Cosmic Scale splash

 What is OakTree Games?

 OakTree Games is a one-person indie game studio founded by Kyle.
 The studio name comes from the idea that good games grow slowly, like oak trees — one ring at a time.
-Cosmic Scale is the studio's debut project and current sole focus.
+Cosmic Scale is the studio's flagship project.
+Infinite Initiative, a free browser deckbuilding roguelike, is already live on itch.io, and a third game, Echo, is in development.

 Ready to start your civilization?